 R: /ɾ/

-R-Colored vowels do not exist in Pona Wakarasonot
+R-colored vowels do not exist in Pona Wakarasonot

 Also, unless its already in the dictionary, compound words are allowed but only with 2 nouns.
 You will see that my dictionary breaks this rule a LOT but this mainly only applies to when you make new words, like Robocat or something